-Over time, with the birth of many other accords and perfumes, the formula morphed and shifted.
+Over time, with the birth of many other chords and perfumes, the formula morphed and shifted.
 The original illumination for the fragrance changed as well, becoming Greg's iconic image at the 2010 San Diego Comic Convention where the perfume was debuted.

 Gracing the Dawn is an abundant bouquet of garden flowers seamlessly woven together so that no one floral note stands out.
 The fragrance is composed like a classic chypre perfume, although much more ethereal.
-The orchestration of ingredients in Gracing the Dawn shares a few similar essences with Hedera helix and four accords contained in GreenWitch.
-The four accords have all been crafted by my own hands using essentials oils, absolutes and C02 extracts.
+The orchestration of ingredients in Gracing the Dawn shares a few similar essences with Hedera helix and four chords contained in GreenWitch.
+The four chords have all been crafted by my own hands using essentials oils, absolutes and C02 extracts.
 In total there are twenty other pure, plant essences including a plethora of flowers.
-I choose to use whole essences in my perfumes, primarily from the botanical world, no isolates what-so-ever.
+I choose to use whole essences in my perfumes, from the botanical world, no isolates what-so-ever.

 I refer to Gracing the Dawn as a violet perfume, although the violet note in the solid version of the fragrance is subtle, it is a more fictional representation.
 The main scent component of violet flowers comes from the naturally occurring chemical constituent ionones.
 The natural perfumer has no violet essential oil, C02 extract or absolute.
 There is a violet leaf absolute but the aroma is not one of the delicate little flowers we all adore, rather it is a very green earthy note derived from the leaves.
 Opting for maximum nature in my fragrances I utilized Orris and a variety of other whole essences to convey the impression of violets.
 In the liquid version of this fragrance the violet note was further enhanced with a tincture of violet flowers.